THE DEHYDRATION DIET

 For example, do not buy Dasani brand water or Aqua Fina.
 These are among the most common brands of RO water at the supermarkets of America.
 Also, do not drink the water from the water machines at the supermarkets or the water stores.
 It does not matter if the water is “pure”, it is not healthful because it does not hydrate the body well.
 Some of the fancier “designer waters” are also made with reverse osmosis water and are best avoided, no matter what claims are made for them.

-6. If you seem to need more coffee, tea, energy drinks, chocolate or other caffeine-containing foods or beverages to have enough energy, your body is out of balance and you need a nutritional balancing program.
+6. If you seem to need more coffee, tea, energy drinks, chocolate or other caffeine-containing foods or beverages to have enough energy, your body is out of balance and you need a development program.
 Just using stimulants is never the answer and leads to more health problems.